anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ```

 #### Switch
-The switch command changes focus to an iframe window
+The switch command can be used to changes the focus of selenium to an alternative window, such as an iframe window

 ```
 {